Sanofi investigated over epilepsy drug linked to birth defects

-PARIS (Reuters) - French healthcare company Sanofi (SASY.PA) said on Tuesday it was being investigated over Depakine, an epilepsy drug which caused birth malfunctions and slow neurological development when taken during pregnancy.
+PARIS (Reuters) - French drugmaker Sanofi (SASY.PA) said on Tuesday it was being investigated over Depakine, an epilepsy drug which caused birth malfunctions and slow neurological development when taken during pregnancy.

-The Paris prosecutor launched a preliminary investigation into the authorization and marketing of Depakine in October 2016 after French social affairs inspection agency IGAS criticized the slow response of French health authorities and Sanofi over the risks related to the drug and its derivatives.
+The Paris prosecutor had already launched a preliminary investigation into the authorization and marketing of Depakine in 2016, after France’s social affairs inspection agency IGAS criticized the slow response of health authorities and Sanofi to the risks related to the drug and its derivatives.

-Sanofi said in a statement that the indictment will allow it to defend itself and to “prove it has always complied with its to duty to inform and been transparent”.
+Sanofi said in a statement that the indictment, which may or may not lead to a trial, will allow it to defend itself and to “prove it has always complied with its to duty to inform and been transparent”.

+Sanofi, which has repeatedly said it had no intention to compensate or take part in a state-backed compensation mechanism for Depakine, added it would continue to “fully cooperate with judicial authorities”, and was “confident” over the outcome.

+Such legal cases can take years and do not necessarily result in significant amounts of compensation in France compared to other jurisdictions such as the United States.

+In one of France’s biggest pharmaceutical scandals, privately-owned Servier has so far paid out 152.5 million euros ($169 million) to patients.

-Sodium valproate, the active molecule in the drug, has been on the market since 1967 to treat epilepsy and bipolar disorder.
+Sodium valproate, the active molecule in Depakine, has been on the market since 1967 to treat epilepsy and bipolar disorder.
 It features on the World Health Organization’s (WHO) list of “essential medicines”.

+Depakine, which lost its patent in 1998, is prescribed in more than 100 countries.
+It is also sold under the names Depakote and Epilim.

 IGAS estimated that between 2006 and 2014, 425 to 450 babies suffered congenital birth defects or were stillborn following exposure to Depakine.